tomasvicar/DeepFoci/README.md

 # LearnFoci
-Final version of the code with detailed descriptions will be available soon.
+Final (english) version of the code with detailed descriptions will be available soon.